Myth of Metaphysical Neutrality (mmn)

 These are not generic assumptions that any rational framework would make.
 They are specifically physicalist constraints that alternative ontologies would not impose.
 A physicist who allows consciousness to be fundamental has different interpretive options for quantum mechanics.
 A neuroscientist who treats mind-brain correlation as filtering rather than production evaluates anomalous phenomena differently.
 The assumptions shape what can be seen.

 The claim to avoid metaphysics is therefore not modest but confused.
 It mistakes silence about ontology for absence of ontology.
 But silence does not equal absence.
 An unexamined framework is still a framework.
-The researcher who says “I don’t do metaphysics, I just follow the data” has not escaped ontology—they have adopted one unreflectively, which is worse than adopting one after examination.

 II.
 How Physicalism Became the Invisible Default

 This section makes primarily historical and sociological claims: it traces how physicalism rose to dominance, not whether it is true.
-Showing that a position is historically contingent does not prove it false—but it does reveal that its current status as “obvious” is not inevitable.
+Showing that a position is historically contingent does not prove it false — but it does reveal that its current status as “obvious” is not inevitable.

 The Strategic Restriction of Early Modern Science

-The architects of the scientific revolution—Galileo, Descartes, Newton—were not physicalists.
+The architects of the scientific revolution — Galileo, Descartes, Newton — were not physicalists.
 They adopted what we might call objective empiricism: the study of nature through quantitative analysis of reproducible, intersubjectively verifiable patterns.
 Galileo distinguished between “primary qualities” (measurable features like size, shape, and motion) and “secondary qualities” (subjective experiences like color and taste).
 This was a methodological distinction, not an ontological claim.
 The point was not that secondary qualities were unreal, but that primary qualities were more amenable to mathematical treatment.

 This strategic restriction was partly defensive.
 In the aftermath of the Church’s condemnation of Galileo in 1633, scientists learned to say: “We study only measurable patterns.
 We make no claims about souls, divine action, or ultimate reality.”
 This enabled scientific progress while avoiding ecclesiastical conflict.